Compiled Master Game Guide

 Class: The type of figure(s).

-Personality: Dominant characteristic.
+Personality: Dominant behavior.

 Move: The maximum number of spaces the figure(s) may move.